darrenarmstrong85/task-202307/lib/task3/readme.md

 from cache, and as the dataset is not large enough to warrant it, I would not use compression here.

-Counter to this, I would consider compression on trade1sec.
+I would however consider compression on trade1sec.
 The dataset is potentially large enough uncompressed that we would not be able to store a significant fraction of it, in which case we would spend a lot of time re-loading this from disk.
 If we store the data compressed, it may mean that our warm-query performance suffers.
 However, we do not expect from the description that this data will be heavily used (we expect far greater use of the trade1min and tradeDaily datasets), and so in the case where data is not often found in cache and we can use compression to load less data from disk in preference to CPU, compression offers a net benefit to cold query performance and a storage cost benefit in using 1/5th the storage on disk.

 Thereefore, outside of relatively fixed cost of sym and init.q storage, this is expected to use approximately (1.72 TB + 176.22 GB +